 Previously, children's temperatures were regularly tested throughout the day, but government advice suggests this is not necessary as it is not a reliable method for identifying coronavirus.
-However, if we feel a child is unwell or hot to touch, we will take their temperature, and keep a temperature log.
+However, as a team we feel more comfortable taking temperatures on arrival.
+In addition, if we feel a child is unwell or hot to touch, we will take their temperature, and keep a temperature log.
 We will send a child home as per normal procedures if their temperature is above 37.8.